 First, the health professional should read any documents relating to your case.

 Next, they ask you a series of questions about your condition and about your everyday life.
 As with ESA, they use drop down lists, multiple choice answers and text boxes to record information on a computer as they go.

 Then they may carry out a brief physical examination, checking things like your eyesight, your blood pressure and the range of movement in your limbs, if any of these are relevant to your condition.

 Whilst all this is going on they will be making informal observations about the way you look and behave.

 Finally, after you have gone, they will list which descriptors (points) they consider apply to you and justify their conclusions.

 Will I have to travel far for my assessment?

 That depends on which company does the assessments in your area.
-If you are in a Capita area then you are very likely to have your assessment in your home.
-If you are in an Atos area then you will only get a home medical if you can convince Atos that there is a strong medical reason why you cannot attend an assessment centre.
+If you are in a Capita area then you are more likely to have your assessment in your home.
+If you are in an IAS (Atos) area then you will only get a home medical if you can convince IAS that there is a strong medical reason why you cannot attend an assessment centre.

-How can I best prepare for a medical?
+How can I best prepare for an assessment?